Returns the sine of the argument.

 Returns the secant of the argument.

-function calculates the secant of an angle z
+The sec function calculates the secant of an angle z,

 which may be in radians or degrees depending on the current settings.